Mingggggg/Sandbox/README.md

 ## Acknowledgments

+* [js-beautify](https://www.npmjs.com/package/js-beautify) for rendering pretty dom and css
-* Still, my despiration to nail an internship
+* My despiration to nail an internship